OCR4all/LAREX/README.md

 Please feel free to visit the [tool homepage](https://go.uniwue.de/larex) and the [web application](http://www.larex-webapp.informatik.uni-wuerzburg.de/).
 A short user manual is available [here](http://www.is.informatik.uni-wuerzburg.de/fileadmin/10030600/Mitarbeiter/Reul_Christian/Projects/Layout_Analysis/LAREX_Quick_Guide.pdf).

-## Current Status
-### Update 05/01/18
-Mainly due to the efforts of [@NesbiDevelopment](https://github.com/NesbiDevelopment) over the last few months all existing functionality has been successfully integrated into the web tool and several additional enhancements and bug fixes have been made.

-As a next step we plan to restructure parts of the client server communication since the current solution lacks modularity which already caused some issues in the past.
-Performing these modifications will probably take 1-2 months.
-However, with these changes made, the realization of the next two planned milestones (segmenting by component selection and vastly improved editing/post correction options) should become a lot easier.

-Obviously, we will still try to deal with upcoming or already existing issues.
-However, depending on their cost-benefit ratio some issues might be put on hold for the time being.

-### Kick-Off 28/04/17
-In the last few weeks a new, browser based GUI has been built from scratch.
-This also required some substantial changes within the rest of the code.
-We are now working on a step by step adaption and integration of the existing functionality.
-Nevertheless, feel free to start testing right away but please keep in mind that it's work in progress.

 ## Installing

 ### Linux (Ubuntu)